kallaway/100-days-of-code/r1-log.md

 Day 35 : January 7, 2020

-Today's Progress: I wasn't at home, I studied on my phone with Sololearn,learned more about date and math objects.
+Today's Progress: I wasn't at home, I studied on my phone with Sololearn, learned more about date and math objects.
 Then, studied with galvanizer, doing some challenges and reading tutorials.
 Also, finished the recursion part in FreeCodeCamp.
 I didn't have time for todo app.

 Feelings: I am still trying to finish the courses, I will try to finish at least some of them.
 All of them is very good; I'm feeling stuck.
 I need to continue with ES6 on freecodecamp; but I will revise the topics first.